RuhaniDhiman/Sales-Dashboard/README.md

 - Dynamic filters and slicers for easy exploration
 - Visualizations: Bar charts, Line graphs, Pie charts, and KPIs

+🚀 How to Use
+1. Download `Sales Dashboard.pbix` from this repository.
+2. Open it using Power BI Desktop
+3. Explore or customize it with your own data.

 🛠️ Tools Used
 - Power BI Desktop
 - Data Cleaning & Transformation using Power Query
 - DAX for calculated columns and measures